-It's more likely that you'll experience a need to be off work due to a disability that doesn't last long enough for LTD to pay a benefit.
+It's likely that at some time during your employment with us you'll experience a need to be off work due for a period of time due to a disability.
 Some examples are childbirth or elective surgery.
-Generally speaking, LTD benefits won't be payable because the time you need off work will be less than 90 calendar days.

-For these types of short-term absences, you may wish to enroll in the short-term disability plan.
-This coverage, also underwritten by Sun Life Financial, will pay you a weekly benefit equal to 60% of your weekly pre-disability base earnings for up to 11 weeks after 15 calendar days of disability.
+For these types of short-term absences you may wish to enroll in the short-term disability plan.
+This coverage, underwritten by Sun Life Financial, will pay you a weekly benefit equal to 60% of your weekly pre-disability base earnings after 15 calendar days of disability.
+You may purchase protection that pays a benefit for up to 11, 24, or 50 weeks.
 Approval for benefits is based on medical documentation of disability as defined by the Certificate of Coverage.

 PLEASE NOTE: The District does not contribute towards the cost of this coverage.
 You are solely responsible for 100% of the cost which is based on your annual salary and will be deducted via payroll deduction.
 Because you pay 100% of the premium on a post-tax basis, benefits are not subject to withholding of local, state, or federal taxes.